What is Gum Disease in Dogs and Why Does my Dog Have it...?!

 So we know dry food is out.
 Another one to look out for and positively avoid are the various pet store treats claiming to be dental sticks.
 Most if not all of these contain sugar.
 To clean teeth.
 Without it present (and the copious amounts of salt) dogs wouldn’t go near them.
 Dental sticks, they look like a bone, taste like a bone, are often as hard as a bone but VITALLY is not a bone!!
 And there should be no need for toothbrushes, how did it get that bad?!

 In only the most serious cases of gum disease and tooth erosion would I ever recommend putting a dog under general anesthetic for a scrape.
 It is pointless and dangerous for small, old and sick dogs.
 There are better way.
 Here's three simple steps:

 The cause of the majority of the gum disease in dogs is dry food as the issue evaporates on a normal, biologically appropriate fresh dog food diet.
-Ideally feed meat on the bone though a coarse minced product from the likes of the online butchers Carnivore Kelly’s will do just fine, particularly if you’re doing Step 2!
+Ideally feed meat on the bone though any coarsely-minced product for dogs will be fine, particularly if you’re doing Step 2!

 Step 2: Feed Raw, Meaty Bones